FILLING SYSTEM Cartridge and Converter

 INCLUDES Standard Converter*1, Brand Bookmark*1, Brand Logo or Pen sticker*1, and Manual/Warranty card*1

-NIB MATERIAL Stainless steel, 2-tone plating, and Iridium point
+NIB MATERIAL Stainless steel, Gold-plating, Iridium point, and 14-carat gold(Flex nib)

 Do not sanitize your Laban pen with cleansing alcohols